 - Hydrogen peroxide intravenous therapy (this has been thoroughly researched to destroy viruses)

-The doctor is very committed to treating the cause of the outbreak versus just the symptoms.
-Our center works with each individual patient to determine exactly what type of herpes virus he or she has and what the best treatment option is.
+The doctor is very committed to managing the cause of the outbreak versus just the symptoms.
+Our center works with each individual patient to determine exactly what type of herpes virus he or she has and what the best management option is.
 Not only will the specialist be able to eliminate this virus, but it may be affecting the body in ways that were previously unknown.
-By using this treatment approach the Houston Wellness Clinic can help each patient head towards long-term optimal health.Back to Top
+By using this management approach the Houston Wellness Clinic can help each patient head towards long-term optimal health.Back to Top

-Learn more about how the Houston Wellness Clinic treats Herpes.Request Consultation
+Learn more about how the Houston Wellness Clinic manages Herpes.Request Consultation